barrucadu/bookmarks/README.md

 Development
 -----------

-Install `rustup`, and then install the default toolchain:
+Install `rustup` and `openssl`, and then install the default toolchain:

 ```bash
 rustup show